-If the public agency believes your due process hearing request does not contain all of the required information listed above, it may send a letter to you and the hearing officer indicating that your request does not comply with the requirements.
-If the public agency is going to send this letter, it must do so within 15 calendar days of receiving your request for a due process hearing.
-The IHO then has 5 calendar days to determine if your request is sufficient and will immediately inform both you and the public agency in writing of the decision.
-If the IHO agrees with the public agency, he/she must identify how your request is insufficient and provide a date by which you can amend the notice if appropriate.
-If the public agency does not challenge the contents of your request for a due process hearing, it is considered to meet all of the requirements.
+If the school believes your due process hearing request does not contain all of the required information listed above, it may send a letter to you and the hearing officer indicating that your request does not comply with the requirements.
+If the school is going to send this letter, it must do so within 15 calendar days of receiving your request for a due process hearing.
+The IHO then has 5 calendar days to determine if your request is sufficient and will immediately inform both you and the school in writing of the decision.
+If the IHO agrees with the school, he/she must identify how your request is insufficient so that you can amend the request if appropriate.
+If the school does not challenge the contents of your request for a due process hearing, it is considered to meet all of the requirements.

-Within 15 calendar days of receiving your request for a due process hearing, the public agency must provide you with the opportunity for a resolution meeting to see if the matter can be resolved.
+Within 15 calendar days of receiving your request for a due process hearing, the school must provide you with the opportunity for a resolution meeting to see if the matter can be resolved.
 Information on the resolution meeting is described below.